LoukiaSpin/rnmamod/README.md

 ## Example

 We will use the dataset of [Baker et al. (2009)](https://pubmed.ncbi.nlm.nih.gov/19637942/) that includes 21 trials comparing seven pharmacologic interventions with each other and placebo in chronic obstructive pulmonary disease (COPD) patients.
-The exacerbation of COPD is the analysed binary outcome.
+The prevention of COPD exacerbation is the analysed binary outcome.

 ``` r
 head(nma.baker2009)